R&D for rare and neglected diseases

 Collaborating to eliminate rheumatic heart disease (RHD) in Zambia, Africa

 RHD has been eliminated in most developed nations, but sub-Saharan Africa studies show at least 2-3% of school-age children suffer from this often fatal disease.1 Novartis physicians, Zambian healthcare providers, physicians from Massachusetts General Hospital (MGH) and the Pan-African Cardiology Society are collaborating to promote RHD prevention by treating children with streptococcal infections and silent RHD.
 The collaboration will screen 3,000 Zambian children by echocardiography and provide monthly penicillin injections to children with silent RHD to prevent recurrent strep throat and associated cardiac damage.

 Partnering with the first drug discovery center on the African continent

 Supported by The Novartis Research Foundation, Novartis has entered a research partnership with H3-D, the first fully integrated drug discovery and development center on the African continent, affiliated with the University of Cape Town in South Africa.
 The goal of the center is to educate the next generation of African scientists and to work on diseases that affect people on the African continent.
 The partnership between Novartis and H3-D involves research collaborations in TB and malaria, support with the set-up of a clinical study site at H3-D, scientific exchange programs and infrastructure support.

 Alcon in Africa: improving eye care across the continent

-Alcon, the eye care division of Novartis, sponsors a number of NGO programs through its foundation, ranging from caring for glaucoma patients in Ethiopia and supporting nonprofit Mercy Ships that deliver healthcare to remote locations, to training eye care professionals in Sierra Leone and treating an anticipated 100,000 patients through 100 medical mission teams across sub-Saharan Africa.
+Alcon, the eye care division of Novartis, sponsors a number of programs with NGO collaborators through its foundation, ranging from caring for glaucoma patients in Ethiopia and supporting nonprofit Mercy Ships that deliver healthcare to remote locations, to training eye care professionals in Sierra Leone and treating an anticipated 100,000 patients through 100 medical mission teams across sub-Saharan Africa.